0xShynn/scrobbly/README.md

 ## Description

-Scrobbly is a React Native mobile app for iOS/Android, it retrieves your Last.fm data to display your recent scrobbles, top tracks/albums/artists in a clean and elegant way.
+Scrobbly is a React Native mobile app for iOS, it retrieves your Last.fm data to display your recent scrobbles, top tracks/albums/artists in a clean and elegant way.

 ## About the project